Office of the Comptroller of the Currency (OCC), Treasury.

-A national bank or federal savings association is a “covered institution” and therefore subject to the stress test requirements if its total consolidated assets are more than $10 billion.
-Under section 165(i)(2), a covered institution is required to submit to the Board of Governors of the Federal Reserve System (Board) and to its primary financial regulatory agency a report at such time, in such form, and containing such information as the primary financial regulatory agency may require.
+Under section 165(i)(2), a covered institution is required to submit to the Board of Governors of the Federal Reserve System (Board) and to its primary financial regulatory agency a report at such time, in such form, and containing such information as the primary Start Printed Page 882financial regulatory agency may require.

 On October 9, 2012, the OCC published in the Federal Register a final rule implementing the section 165(i)(2) annual stress test requirement.

 This rule describes the reports and information collections required to meet the reporting requirements under section 165(i)(2).
-Information collected will be kept private to the extent permitted by law.
+These information collections will be given confidential treatment (5 U.S.C.
+552(b)(4)) to the extent permitted by law.